utsecnet/PAW/Active Directory/README.md

   * PAW-Tier0Computers
   * PAW-Tier1Computers
   * PAW-Tier2Computers
-* PAW-BlockPowershell - Members of this group are blocked from using Powershell via GPO.
+* PAW-BlockPowershell - Members of this group are blocked from using PowerShell via GPO.
   * PAW-Users
 * PAW-AzureAdmins - Members of this group are permitted to connect to pre-identified cloud services via Privileged Access Workstations
   * not sure yet.